moiseevigor/moiseevigor.github.io/_posts/2026-07-03-geometry-of-cosmic-web-research-program.md

 - Branching: handled by persistence pruning, or does the lifted space admit a principled branching prior (junctions are crossings in $$\mathbb{R}^3$$ but *separated* points in $$\mathbb{R}^3 \times S^2$$)?
-- Curvature diagnostics: do Ollivier–Ricci/Forman curvatures of the spine graph correlate with tSZ brightness along filaments?
+- Curvature diagnostics: do Ollivier–Ricci/Forman curvatures[^network-curvature] of the spine graph correlate with tSZ brightness along filaments?
 - High-$$z$$: does the orientation lift stabilise CLAMATO skeletons at sparse sampling, where density-only methods degrade fastest?